gopida/ETL-E-Verified-Employer/README.md

 # ETL Project
   Building a database of E-verified employer list by scrapping data from e-verify portal.
   ## Enhancement
-    1. Add MangoDB to store the data.
+    1. Add MongoDB to store the data.
     2. Build Airflow dags to automate the ETL process.

   ## This database will be used for upcoming projects.